vinodkd/jmx.js/journal.md

 * add ability to start a new jmx file.
 * move all code into self executing anonymous function so it can be modularized and the api given in readme can be realized.
 * Make `save` automatic with asnychrony - web worker maybe?
+* Update readme with instructions on how to setup and embed into app
+* Add design doc explaining the solution - use notes from journl for it.
+* Setup a demo on gh-pages

 **Oct-28-2013 17:26 :** mapping jmx field -> xml dom -> view control -> xml dom -> saved jmx file: There are a couple of design decisions: